The cost of disability insurance is dependent on many factors including your age, gender, specific occupation, location, and amount of coverage.

-Disability insurance will replace lost income in the event you become disabled and lose your ability to work and earn a salary.
-It provides additional cushion above and beyond short term disability insurance, workers compensation and any social security disability benefits.
+Physician disability insurance will replace lost income in the event you become disabled and lose your ability to work and earn a salary.
+It provides additional cushion above and beyond short-term disability insurance, workers' compensation, and any social security disability benefits.
 Additionally, any benefits that are received by the policyholder are tax-free, unlike employer-sponsored insurance.

 So how much does disability insurance cost?

-The following assumptions are used for the quotes shown above:
+The following assumptions are used for the quotes shown below:

 - $5,000 in monthly benefit